 Program Timeline and Information

-The mentor program begins with an orientation program for students and mentors early fall semester, followed by kick-off events (where mentors and students meet).
+The mentor program begins with an orientation program for students and mentors early in the fall semester, followed by kickoff events (where mentors and students meet).
 The program will run through the academic year, ending in May with a year-end celebration.

 Mentor Program Staff